-4.16 Informative annexes
+4.18 Informative annexes

-- 4.16.1 Informative annexes give additional information, and are placed after the mandatory elements of a publication.
+- 4.18.1 Informative annexes give additional information, and are placed after the mandatory elements of a publication.
 They shall not contain requirements.
-The fact that an annex is informative (as opposed to mandatory) shall be made clear by its reference in the text and by an indication at the beginning of the annex itself. - 4.16.2 A bibliography is a type of informative annex and should be the last informative annex.
+The fact that an annex is informative (as opposed to mandatory) shall be made clear by its reference in the text and by an indication at the beginning of the annex itself. - 4.18.2 When an OIML Recommendation is revised a comparison table shall be included as an informative annex in each Part of the OIML Recommendation.
+The comparison table will detail the differences between the new edition and the previous edition of the OIML Recommendation.
+It will include information on new requirements, modifications to previous requirements, previous requirements that have been deleted and changes to clause/subclause numbering, e.g. a cross-reference between subclause numbers where previous requirements remain the same in the new edition but the subclause number is different.
+Minor editorial changes should not be recorded in the comparison table.
+A template for the comparison table is provided at Annex C. - 4.18.3 A bibliography is a type of informative annex and should be the last informative annex.

-4.17 Footnotes
+4.19 Footnotes

-- 4.17.1 Footnotes give additional information.
+- 4.19.1 Footnotes give additional information.
 Their use shall be kept to a minimum and they shall not contain requirements.
-A footnote may appear only in one language version of a publication if it is necessary to make an explanation only for linguistic reasons. - 4.17.2 Footnotes shall be placed at the foot of the relevant page and be separated from the text by a short, thin, horizontal line on the lower left side of the page. - 4.17.3 Footnotes shall normally be distinguished by Arabic numerals (1, 2, 3, etc.), starting afresh on each page or forming a continuous numerical sequence throughout the document.
-The footnotes shall be referred to in the text by inserting the same numerals, as superscripts, after the word or sentence in question (1, 2, 3, etc.). - 4.17.4 In certain cases, for example in order to avoid confusion with superscript numbers, one or more asterisks may be used instead: , , , etc.
+A footnote may appear only in one language version of a publication if it is necessary to make an explanation only for linguistic reasons. - 4.19.2 Footnotes shall be placed at the foot of the relevant page and be separated from the text by a short, thin, horizontal line on the lower left side of the page. - 4.19.3 Footnotes shall normally be distinguished by Arabic numerals (1, 2, 3, etc.), starting afresh on each page or forming a continuous numerical sequence throughout the document.
+The footnotes shall be referred to in the text by inserting the same numerals, as superscripts, after the word or sentence in question (1, 2, 3, etc.).

-4.18 Notes and examples integrated in the text
+4.20 Notes and examples integrated in the text

-- 4.18.1 Notes and examples integrated in the text of a Recommendation may be used only for giving information that is essential to the comprehension of the document.
+- 4.20.1 Notes and examples integrated in the text of a Recommendation may be used only for giving information that is essential to the comprehension of the document.
 They shall not contain requirements.
-They may be part of any element except the title page and footnotes. - 4.18.2 Notes and examples should normally be placed after the paragraph, table or figure to which they refer, and are not numbered unless more than one appears in the same clause, subclause, figure or table. - 4.18.3 Individual notes or examples shall be preceded by the title "Note:" or "Example:" as appropriate, placed at the beginning of the first line of the text of the note or example. - 4.18.4 When several notes or examples occur within the same clause, subclause, figure or table, they shall be designated "Note 1:", "Note 2:", "Note 3:", etc. or "Example 1:", "Example 2:", "Example 3:", etc. as appropriate.
-The numbering sequence shall be restarted for each group of notes. - 4.18.5 All lines of a note shall be inset from the margin of the main text by so that the extent of the note can be clearly identified.
+They may be part of any element except the title page and footnotes. - 4.20.2 Notes and examples should normally be placed after the paragraph, table or figure to which they refer, and are not numbered unless more than one appears in the same clause, subclause, figure or table. - 4.20.3 Individual notes or examples shall be preceded by the title "Note:" or "Example:" as appropriate, placed at the beginning of the first line of the text of the note or example. - 4.20.4 When several notes or examples occur within the same clause, subclause, figure or table, they shall be designated "Note 1:", "Note 2:", "Note 3:", etc. or "Example 1:", "Example 2:", "Example 3:", etc. as appropriate.
+The numbering sequence shall be restarted for each group of notes. - 4.20.5 All lines of a note shall be inset from the margin of the main text such that the note can be clearly identified.